alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

-template
+## A possible outline

+With all that in mind, this is the outline I'll probably start with for our policy discussions at Wellcome:

 *   Goals and values
+*   Definitions/glossary
+*   What to do if:
-*   If you're trans or transitioning
+    -   You're trans or transitioning
-*   If you manage somebody who's trans or transitioning
+    -   You manage somebody who's trans or transitioning
-*   If you work with somebody who's trans or transitioning
+    -   You work with somebody who's trans or transitioning
 *   Administrative matters and benefits
-*   Glossary
-*   Links to other orgs
+*   Links to other organisations

-*   **How do you transition at work?**

-    Every person's transition is different

-*   **What other workplace policies are affected?**

-    *   Do you have a dress code for staff?
-        If it's gendered

----

-These are the topics that were discussed consistently, which you might want to consider putting in your policies:
+And as we write the policy, we'll expand each of those sections in more detail, guided by some of the questions above.

 ## Acknowledgements

 ## Closing thoughts

 This is just part of a bigger conversation at Wellcome about how we do a better job of trans inclusion.

-Expect to see me think about this more

-get in contact – twitter or email
+A policy is part of that, but there's more we can do -- I'll be thinking about it more over the next few months, and hopefully I'll write about some of it here.

+If you're interested in what we're doing, please get in touch -- by [Twitter] or <a href="{{ site.emails.personal | encode_mailto }}">email</a>.